What is CLDT?

 Croatian Long Distance Trail (CLDT) is national scenic long distance hiking trail that connects easternmost, northernmost, westernmost and southernmost points of Croatia.
 It is the result of work of the CLDT Association (CLDTA), which was founded out of a desire to make the first such trail in Croatia, modelled by the world’s long distance hiking trails.

 On your CLDT adventure you will hike through all types of terrains.
 Maintained mountain trails, wild trails, hard rock terrains of Dalmatia, forest paths, gravel roads and sometimes asphalt roads (on some sections of the trail there were no other options).
 As the trail is still in making we are working on minimizing the asphalt sections so potential hikers can have a more enjoyable experience of hiking the CLDT.
+If the season has heavy rainfall it’s possible that small stretches of the trail become overgrown (mostly in section A).
+If you spot such sections during your hike check out the Your Help section of this page and let us know.

 It usually takes about 100 days to thru hike the CLDT.
 Have in mind that this is just an estimation and your hike may be longer or shorter than said number of days, depending on weather conditions and your fitness level.
 Hiking season on CLDT starts at the beginning of March and finishes at the middle of November but that also depends on weather conditions throughout the year.
 Trail is not closed in the “hiking offseason” but CLDTA doesn’t recommend hiking the CLDT during the winter season because of short days, poor weather conditions, strong cold winds, extremely deep snow in mountains, closed huts and shelters etc.